hienm9/Coding-Compass/README.md

 to compare them with other ones to see which will be the best for you.

 ## Usage
-Follow the link to deploy and interact (Heroku link)
+Follow the link to deploy and interact (https://coding-compass.herokuapp.com/)

 ## Installation
 git clone https://github.com/hienm9/Coding-Compass